Students in the Master of Science Degree in Nursing program learn to become effective nursing educators and leaders.

 The Master of Science Degree in Nursing (MSN) program offers three specialized tracks: administration, education, and clinical nurse leader.

 Our expert faculty, interactive online courses and small class sizes will help hone your professional communication and collaboration skills to improve health care outcomes.
 Our curriculum includes specialty courses related to your chosen track, and core courses in evidence-based practice, leadership, technology innovation in health care and health care policy.

-Our part-time, blended-course format allows you to work while earning your degree.
-Students enroll in two, 10-week courses simultaneously each semester.
-During the semester, each course meets three to four times on campus, with the remainder of classes delivered online.
-The MSN program begins in the fall, and is offered over 6 semesters, with summers off.
+- Part-time, blended learning format allows you to continue working while you earn your degree.
+Students enroll in two 10-week courses simultaneously each semester.
+Each course meets three times on campus with the remainder of the learning taking place via an interactive online environment.

 To learn more about admission to the Master of Science in Nursing program, read the admission requirements.

 Stay up to date with the most recent nursing program news and events; visit the department of nursing page.